SNAP Benefits in Oklahoma: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card, but specifically for your food assistance.
-It works in a very similar way at the checkout counter.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+Think of it as a debit card for your food benefits.
+You will receive it in the mail once your application is approved, along with instructions for setting up your Personal Identification Number (PIN).

 What Can You Buy with SNAP Benefits?